josmar-crwdstffng/angular/aio/content/guide/updating-content-github-ui.md

 # Updating topics through the GitHub user interface

-This topic describes how to submit pull requests to the Angular repository using GitHub's user interface.
+This topic describes how to submit pull requests to the Angular repository using the user interface on GitHub.
 If you are unfamiliar with [Git](https://git-scm.com), you might find this process easier for making changes.

 <div class="alert is-important">